01 of 07

 Whale Watching: December through March is migration season along the San Diego coast.
 That's the time of year when mother gray whales and their babies travel between the Mexico coast and their feeding grounds near Alaska.
 Daily whale watching trips take you out to see them.

 Carlsbad Flower Fields: It's a happy side effect of growing flower bulbs: they make lovely flowers.
 At this commercial flower-growing operation, thousands of colorful acres of frilly Ranunculus flowers bloom every March.

 Horse Racing at Del Mar: Del Mar is one of the trendiest and busiest race tracks in the country — and there's a lot to do there even if you don't care for the sport.
 In fact, spending a day there was one of my best discoveries of the past few years.Continue to 7 of 7 below.

 More Things You Can Do in San Diego

 There's a lot more to do in San Diego.
 You may also want to know why you should skip some places you've heard about.

 If your budget is limited (which applies to most of us), you can have a lot of fun without spending a penny.
-Just use the Guide to Things to Do for Free in San Diego.
+Just use a guide to things to do for free in San Diego.

-If you want to find out what the most popular San Diego tourist attractions are, you can find them (with their pros and cons) in the Top Things to Do in San Diego.
+If you want to find out what the most popular San Diego tourist attractions are, you can find them (with their pros and cons)online.

 Even though San Diego weather is mostly sunny, it might rain in the winter.
-Here's what to do in San Diego if those raindrops start falling on your head.
-And if it's summertime when you visit, you'll want to know What to Do on a Summer Night in San Diego.
+Check out what to do in San Diego if those raindrops start falling on your head.
+And if it's summertime when you visit, you'll want to know what to do on a summer night in San Diego.